saltstack-formulas/template-formula/CONTRIBUTING.md

 * The `type` translates into a `Documentation` sub-heading.
 * The `(scope):` will be shown in bold text without the brackets.
 * The `subject` follows the `scope` as standard text.

+### Linting commit messages in Travis CI

+This repo uses [`commitlint`](https://github.com/conventional-changelog/commitlint) for checking commit messages during CI testing.
+This ensures that they are in accordance with the `semantic-release` settings.

+For more details about the default settings, refer back to the `commitlint` [reference rules](https://conventional-changelog.github.io/commitlint/#/reference-rules).

+### Relationship between commit type and version bump

 This formula applies some customisations to the defaults, as outlined in the table below, based upon the [type](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type) of the commit: